 Virtual campus recruiting events offer all the same perks, and then some

 Compared with traditional recruiting methods, virtual campus recruiting events offer employers a ton of benefits.
 They help you connect with more candidates than you otherwise would, for starters.
-That makes virtual career fairs a good way to pre-screen candidates in the fall and expand your talent database to help you fill positions weeks or even months down the road.
+That makes virtual campus recruiting fairs a good way to pre-screen candidates in the fall or spring and expand your talent database to help you fill positions weeks or even months down the road.

-Virtual campus recruiting is also a convenient option, both for employers and recruiting teams as well as job seekers.
+And while there are plenty of campus recruiting software and tools to help improve your campus recruiting efforts, virtual campus recruiting events are one of the most convenient options, both for recruiting teams as well as job seekers.
 The best virtual career fair platforms support connections from a wide variety of devices, so candidates can join events even if all they have is a smartphone.
 Platforms that are easy to use help employers attract better talent and virtual campus recruiting events in particular help organizations tap into eager talent markets with more motivated, available candidates.

 If your recruiting needs center around entry level positions, recent grads are your target talent pool.
 Virtual campus recruiting supplements other recruitment marketing efforts, like content and social media activity.